MobilizeNet/SnowConvertDDLExportScripts/Redshift/README.md

     * BatchExecuteStatement
   * IAM Access to SecretsManager:
     * GetSecretValue

-> If your organization has more strict controls, you can also modify the `get_client` function in the `scripts/_boto_3_client.py` file to change parameters specifically for your organization's requirements.
-More details on the options can be found [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html).

-#### Automatic Bash

-This script uses Python and boto3 library as the API to connect and communicate with AWS services.
-In order for this to work you would first need to:

-* Download Python for your OS [here](https://www.python.org/downloads/).
-There's an initialization script for both Windows or Unix-based environment.
-* After installing Python, install the boto3 library by executing: `pip install boto3`
-* Create a Secret in the AWS Secrets Manager with the `username`, `password`, `engine`, `host`, `port` and `dbClusterIdentifier`.
-The keys must be named as mentioned.
-* Configure your AWS credentials into your computer.
-There are several ways to do this, the default and most recommended is creating a credentials file as shown [here](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html).
-* The AWS user must have the following permissions:
-  * IAM Access to Redshift Data API:
-    * DescribeStatement
-    * GetStatementResult
-    * ExecuteStatement
-    * BatchExecuteStatement
-  * IAM Access to SecretsManager:
-    * GetSecretValue

-> If your organization has more strict controls, you can also modify the `get_client` function in the `scripts/_boto_3_client.py` file to change parameters specifically for your organization's requirements.
-More details on the options can be found [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html).

 #### Manual

 * Access to an SQL Editor with access to Redshift, such as SQL Workbench/J or the AWS Redshift Query Editor v1. v2 doesn't work properly since it only exports 100 rows at a time.